hphelion/documentation/commercial/commercial.install-beta-kvm.md

      **IMPORTANT**: If the VSA IP is within the Floating IP range, the last step of the installation fails.

-9. You should set OVERCLOUD_NeutronPublicInterface and UNDERCLOUD_NeutronPublicInterface to the name of the interface that carries Neutron external traffic on your overcloud and undercloud.
+9. Set OVERCLOUD_NeutronPublicInterface and UNDERCLOUD_NeutronPublicInterface to the name of the interface that carries Neutron external traffic on your overcloud and undercloud.
 By default, it is *eth2*.
 The following example sets the value of the variable to *eth0*.

             $ export OVERCLOUD_NeutronPublicInterface=eth0
             $ export UNDERCLOUD_NeutronPublicInterface=eth0

-10. [Optional], you can configure a second network for API traffic and for the floating IP pool by setting OVERCLOUD_NeutronPublicInterface to a physically configured VLAN.
+10. [Optional] You can configure a second network for API traffic and for the floating IP pool by setting OVERCLOUD_NeutronPublicInterface to a physically configured VLAN.
 For example:

             $ export OVERCLOUD_NeutronPublicInterface=vlan101 (ID of physically configured VLAN)